TV Tropes is 149% Funded

 - Missing Mom: Tulity abandoned Seahn soon after he was born.
-She returns a few years later to try and claim Seahn again, but Trenin will have none of that.
+She returns a few years later to try and claim Seahn again, but doesn't succeed, thanks to Trenin.

 - Morality Pet: Pyrem is this for Ingra, who's shown to be nicer in his presence.
 That, unfortunately, doesn't stop her from messing with her daughter Persha's mind in issue #30 as well as taking back a portion of the power she gave to many others on different worlds.

 - Ms. Fanservice: Many of the female First, but Ingra and Raamia stand out.

 - Mystical White Hair: Ingra, Wyture, and Altwaal all have white hair.